paulchambaz/twitch-cli/README.md

 About
 -
-Twitch-cli is a cli lightweight cli to watch and manage twitch streamers.
+Twitch-cli is a lightweight cli to watch and manage twitch streamers.

 How To Use
 -